Sable01/data-analytics-portfolio/operations_analytics_dbt/README.md

 dbt compile
 ```

-The current clean build completes all 23 nodes successfully, including 19 data
+The current clean build completes 24 resources successfully, including 19 data
-tests, with no warnings or errors.
+tests and one documented exposure, with no warnings or errors.

 The SQL is intentionally portable.
 A production version could point the same dbt
 models at Snowflake or Databricks by changing the adapter and profile, then